plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Player Card Zones/Deck.md

 ---

-**Deck** are a pile of face-down cards.
+The **Deck** is a pile of face-down cards.
 Each Player has their own Deck.

 <!-- insert example here -->